jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefing1.md

 ![finaldiagram]({{site.baseurl}}/img/finaldiagram.png)

-I know it's pretty basic, I know everyone could do that and I know it's nothing exceptional, but I like it and I find it so cool!
+I know it's pretty basic, I know everyone can do that and I know it's nothing exceptional, but I like it and I find it really cool!
 <br>
 <br>
 ## Conclusions